neutrinojs/neutrino/docs/presets/neutrino-preset-mocha/README.md

 import thingToTest from '../src/thing';
 ```

+For more details on specific Mocha usage, please refer to their [documentation](http://mochajs.org/).

 ## Executing single tests

 By default this preset will execute every test file located in your test directory ending in `_test.js`.